algolia/shopify-seo/README.md

 #### Algolia Application

 You need to have the Algolia for Shopify app installed on your store with the `Collection Page` feature enabled.
+You should also have your `attributeForDistinct` attribute set to `id` in your Algolia dashboard like it is done by default when installing our extension.
+This is to ensure we do not fetch two Algolia records (that represent Shopify variants) belonging to the same product.

 #### Private application